 - In the Chinese novel Shanghai Baby by Zhou Weihui, the main character, a Shanghai woman in her 20s, is in a relationship with a caring but sexually impotent Chinese man, and has a steamy affair with a Western expatriate.
 The latter is depicted as a tall, blond, sexually aggressive German.

-- Occurs in Gish Jen's novel Mona in the Promise Land, and lampshaded when the Caucasian man, Seth, impersonates a Chinese former romantic interest in order to attract the Chinese-American protagonist's attention.
+- Occurs in Gish Jen's novel Mona in the Promise Land, and lampshaded when the white man, Seth, impersonates a Chinese former romantic interest in order to attract the Chinese-American protagonist's attention.
 Inverted in a later novel by the same author, The Love Wife.

 - Averted in Snow Falling on Cedars when Hatsue decides to break up with Ishmael even before her family finds out about their affair.
 Though she is deeply fond of him, she's simply not in love with him, and ends up happily married to a Japanese man.